About Our Veterinary Dermatologists

 Her primary areas of interest include feline dermatology, diet and nutrition in the management of allergic skin disease, treatment of drug resistant infections and immune-mediated skin diseases.
 Dr. Budgin has published articles pertaining to veterinary dermatology in various journals and has presented at conferences throughout the world.

 She is the former treasurer, vice president and president of the American Academy of Veterinary Dermatology (AAVD).
-She is also co-chair of the organizing committee of the North American Veterinary Dermatology Forum and was recently appointed as the AAVD representative to the World Association of Veterinary Dermatology.
+She is the current chair of the organizing committee of the North American Veterinary Dermatology Forum and was recently appointed as the AAVD representative to the World Association of Veterinary Dermatology (WAVD) and contributes to the education and website committees of the WAVD.
+Dr. Budgin also recently joined the Ethics and Professional Development board of the American College of Veterinary Dermatology.
 In addition, she is actively involved with the Global Veterinary Dermatology Education Group, which provides education in veterinary dermatology to underserved areas of the world.

 Dr. Budgin’s hobbies include photography, gardening, cooking, yoga and spending time outdoors.